vixentael/security-data-management-for-app-devs-workshop/README.md

 **Anti-reverse engineering and JB-protection:**

-* JB-checks through the app, especially on performing critical actions
+* app checks if device is jailbroken, especially on performing critical actions, and alerts users
+* app detects when run on simulator
+* app detects when run using debugging tools
 * anti-bruteforce timers/counters to limit amount of attempts
 * code obfuscation
+* integrity checks of loaded libraries (when library is added by package manager, when app calls library in runtime)

+**Platform**

+* app is signed with valid credentials, noone has access to account's provisioning profiles and private keys
+* debugging symbols are removed in release app
+* app only depends on up-to-date connectivity and security libraries
+* app does not export sensitive functionality via custom URL schemes

 **Monitoring:**

 * security testing/monitoring of 3rd party dependencies
 * honeypots (fake user credentials, API requests, pieces of code)
-* integrity checks of loaded libraries (on adding, in runtime)
 * tracking "risky" user behaviour (unsuccessful login attempts, opening app on JB device, decryption errors)
 * security events monitoring systems (SIEMs)
-*